 Spring is in the air in Montana, and while newborn calves dot the landscape, producers across the state are already busy planning and preparing for the 2019 calving season.

-With a gestation period of 283 days, give or take a few, planning for the following calving season often begins well before calving has completed for the year.
+With a gestation period of 283 days, give or take a few, planning for the following calving season often begins well before calving has been completed for the year.
 Bull selection is a critical component of the planning process to meet personal goals with a cowherd and to complement the genetics of the cattle on the ranch.

-After the sale, I had an opportunity to visit with Kurt Kangas, Regional Manager for the American Angus Association in Montana, Wyoming and Alaska.
+After the sale, I had an opportunity to visit with Kurt Kangas, Regional Manager for the American Angus Association in Montana, Wyoming, and Alaska.
 I first met Kurt several years ago when he was hired by a ranch client of mine to evaluate the range component of a ranch that my client was working to buy.
 With a degree from Montana State University in range management, I have found Kurt to be a straight shooter with an ear to the ground and much knowledge to share.

-According to Kangas, who has attended a good majority of bull sales across the state this season, figures represent a notable increase in prices this year with bulls up almost $450 and replacement bred heifers nearly $250 higher per head than one year ago.
+According to Kangas, who has attended a good majority of bull sales across the state this season, figures represent a notable increase in prices this year, with bulls up almost $450 and replacement-bred heifers nearly $250 higher per head than one year ago.
 As a real estate Broker specializing in working cattle ranches, I appreciate the enthusiasm in the cattle market, which in turn creates buyer demand for ranch properties in the West.

 As land Brokers at Fay Ranches Inc., we have a personal appreciation for the land and enjoy working with buyers and sellers of some of the finest agricultural properties throughout the West.
 Several Fay Ranches Inc. Brokers also raise livestock and have first-hand knowledge of the agricultural industry and serve as excellent resources for buyers searching for production properties.
 In addition, we can recommend a variety of excellent resources available for those new to the livestock industry who wish to own a ranch and begin a new adventure in agriculture.
 To learn more about farm and ranch properties for sale throughout Montana and the West, please contact a Fay Ranches Inc. Broker today.